anonymous-ai-researcher/lics2022/README.md

 # README
+## 【update】script of analyzing the connection between timeout and maxDepth

+* The file OxfordAnalyse.txt and BioPortalAnalyse.txt are the meta data.
+Run the script main.py and get the result of the Table 3 in our paper.

 * Welcome to this site and thanks for your interest in trying out our uniform interpolation (UI) tool and logical difference (UI-Diff) tool.
 Both tools are implemented in Java using the **OWL API**, so to get them work, first make sure you have JDK/JRE installed on your machine.
 * Your feedbacks are always welcome!